demisto/content/Packs/Jira/Integrations/JiraV2/JiraV2_description.md

 Fetching incidents by creation time (using the Created field), instead of using IDs, is done by checking the "Use created field to fetch incidents" checkbox.

+You can authenticate using one of the following methods:

+##### 1. Basic Authentication:
 As of June 2019, Basic authentication with passwords for Jira is no longer supported, please use basic authentication using API Token or use OAuth 1.0.
 To use basic authentication, follow [this tutorial](https://confluence.atlassian.com/cloud/api-tokens-938839638.html) to get the API token.

+##### 2. OAuth1.0:
 To use OAuth1.0 follow [this tutorial](https://developer.atlassian.com/cloud/jira/platform/jira-rest-api-oauth-authentication/) to get the Access Token.
 Authorizing using OAuth1.0, requires Access Token, Private Key, and Consumer Key.

+##### 3. Private Access Token
+To use Private Access Token, follow [this tutorial](https://confluence.atlassian.com/enterprise/using-personal-access-tokens-1026032365.html) to get Access Tokens.
+Authorizing using PAT requires Access Token Only.